gomberg5264/code-a-thon-2021-level-3/tip-calc-react/version-01/README.md

 # Tip Calculator Version 1

-This folder contains a c
+This folder contains a clumsily built version of the static Tip Calculator as a React App.
+The app 'works' as a React App, but there's little actual React 'stuff' in it.